DUNE-DAQ/daq-buildtools/docs/README.md

 _JCF, Feb-15-2022: These instructions are for early testers of Spack installations of the DUNE DAQ packages.
 For the regular daq-buildtools instructions, please go [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
 If you're performing these tests no nightly releases are yet available, and the only frozen release available is dunedaq-v2.9.0_

-_n.b.
-If you want to build your repo area against Spack packages rather than UPS packages, please read [the instructions from the Spack feature branch of daq-buildtools](https://github.com/DUNE-DAQ/daq-buildtools/blob/johnfreeman/issue161_spack/docs/README.md)_

 # DUNE DAQ Buildtools

 `daq-buildtools` is the toolset to simplify the development of DUNE DAQ packages.
 It provides environment and building utilities for the DAQ Suite.